UBitSandBox/HYBRID-REST-DOC/source/includes/_deadlines.md

 ## Deadlines Object
 Name | Type | Description
 --------- | ----------- | -----------
-ID | integer | Id of the deadlines
-TITLE | string | German title of the deadlines
-TITLE_F | string | French title of the deadlines
-TITLE_I | string | Italian title of the deadlines
-TITLE_E | string | English title of the deadlines
+id | integer | Id of the deadlines title | string | German title of the deadlines titleF | string | French title of the deadlines titleI | string | Italian title of the deadlines titleE | string | English title of the deadlines

 ## Get all deadlines